anaximeno/anaximeno/README.md

 ### Sup :hand:

-I'm a student in the Computers and Informatics Engineering degree at the University of Cape Verde with experience in Software Development, Systems Programming, Full Stack Development, and Machine Learning.
+I'm a student in the Computers and Informatics Engineering degree at the University of Cape Verde with experience in Software Development and Artificial Intelligence.

 ### :mailbox_with_mail: How to Reach Me